hamedsey/hamedsey.github.io/_pages/research.md

 Notification mechanism to assist CPU in handling RDMA connections (in progress!)
 ------

+Online services are severely decomposed into microservices that are distributed across several compute hierarchies within the datacenter.
+Leaf nodes, responsible for back-end microservices (e.g., key-value stores), often establish thousands of connections with front-end or mid-tier nodes to serve requests.

-Insight: Locating work in RDMA queues is expensive for the CPU.
-Idle polling on empty queues and inter-core synchronization overheads are prohibitive in handling μs-scale services.
+RDMA has gained traction as the low-latency transport in datacenters.
+In RDMA RC, the application typically interacts with each connection through its completion queue (CQ).
+Locating work in RDMA queues poses a problem at the scale of hundreds of connections.
+Idle polling on empty queues is prohibitive in handling μs-scale services.

+One approach to solve this problem is by using sharedCQs, where multiple connections share one endpoint with an application thread.
+However, as datacenter traffic is non-uniform and unpredictable, this will leave cores idle, limiting our system’s throughput.
+Sharing CQs across threads introduces inter-core synchronization overheads which are, again, prohibitive in handling μs-scale services.

-In this work, I designed and implemented a SmartNIC mechanism to notify cores of active RDMA connections, and balance RDMA connections across CPU cores.
+In this work I design and implement a smartNIC-based host notification protocol, a mechanism to notify cores of active RDMA connections, and balance active connections across CPU cores to boost throughput and improve tail latency of the service.

+Full paper coming soon!

 <!---
 <div style="text-align:center">